American Institute of Architecture Students: 50th anniversary

-In early 2003, Pam Kortan Day resigns as the executive director and the board of directors hires Michael V. Geary, CAE.
-Efforts then increase to better market the organization, increase membership, expand fundraising efforts, and prepare for the 50th anniversary.
-In 2004 the organization adopts a new logo and Web site.
-The new logo includes an "A" in the middle representing a design compass and the "A"s in the organization's acronym.
-Also at this time the masthead and interior of Crit, Journal of the AIAS and AIASinfo (the bimonthly electronic newsletter) are redesigned by Design Army to supposedly reflect the modern design aesthetics of the members.
+In early 2003, Pam Kortan Day resigned as the executive director and the board of directors hires Michael V. Geary, CAE.
+Efforts then increased to better market the organization, increase membership, expand fundraising efforts, and prepare for the 50th anniversary.
+In 2004, the organization adopted a new logo and website.
+The new logo included an "A" in the middle representing a design compass and the "A"s in the organization's acronym.
+The masthead and interior of Crit, Journal of the AIAS and AIASinfo (the bimonthly electronic newsletter) are redesigned by Design Army to reflect the modern design aesthetics of the members.

-By December 2007, the (Great Recession) begins causing significant damage within the construction industry.
-Many practicing designers in the field of architecture lose their jobs between 2007–2012.
-The United States hits an all time unemployment high, second only to the (Great Depression).
-The residual damage caused severe impact on architecture graduates trying to enter the field.
-Many left the practice of architecture entirely during 2007–2014.
-This major moment in time increased interest in alternative careers in architecture.

-In 2008, president Andrew C. Caruso (Carnegie Mellon University) and vice president Tony P. Vanky (Tulane University) releases the AIAS Issue Brief on Architectural Education.
-With rapid changes in technology, this critical and anticipatory document highlighted issues relevant to the future education and practice of the profession.
-The brief was intended to impact the 2008 review of the National Architectural Accrediting Board Conditions for Accreditation, citing opportunities for necessary and visionary change by way of major themes such as ecological literacy, social responsibility, global change, urbanism, diversity, technology, and culture (among others).
+By December 2007, the Great Recession caused significant damage within the construction industry.
+Many practicing designers in the field of architecture lost their jobs between 2007–2012, and the residual effects caused severe impact on architecture graduates trying to enter the field, with many leaving architecture entirely during 2007–2014.
+This increased interest in alternative careers in architecture.
+In 2008, president Andrew C. Caruso (Carnegie Mellon University) and vice president Tony P. Vanky (Tulane University) released the AIAS Issue Brief on Architectural Education.
+With rapid changes in technology, this anticipatory document highlighted issues relevant to the future education and practice of the profession.
+The brief was intended to impact the 2008 review of the National Architectural Accrediting Board Conditions for Accreditation, citing opportunities for necessary and visionary change by way of themes such as ecological literacy, social responsibility, global change, urbanism, diversity, technology, and culture.

 2009 president JW Blanchard (Southern Polytechnic State University) focused on ensuring the legacy of Crit to continue as a valuable asset to the membership.
-Development of resources to assist Quads with conference planning were released, which expanded outreach of regional events within the four territories.
-Participation numbers for Quad conferences rose.
+Development of resources to assist Quads with conference planning were released, which expanded outreach of regional events within the four territories, increasing participation numbers for Quad conferences.